akquinet/pdnsgrep/README.md

 Under [Releases](https://github.com/akquinet/pdnsgrep/releases) the binary can be downloaded directly.

-Alternatively, clone with `git` and run `go install .` in the directory.
+Alternatively, you can install it with go: `go install github.com/akquinet/pdnsgrep@latest`

 ## Configuration